 These peak detection points are used to break the signal into chunks where each chunk is separately integrated twice to go from acceleration chunks to displacement chunks.
 The displacement chunks can then be graphed which looks like this:

-Note that I’m using dots to represent the points instead of a continuous line so you can actually see the separate displacement data chunks.
-Another issue is that the way in which the signal is broken into chunks drastically affects the end result.
-The above image was obtained by detecting the minima and maxima and breaking the signal into chunks at those points.
+One issue is that changing the integral reset point has a drastic impact on the end displacement result.
+The above image was obtained by detecting the minima and maxima in the acceleration signal and breaking it into chunks at those points.
 If you break the signal at just the minima you get the following displacement graph:

 By using the maxima to reset the integration you get this graph:

 Remember that the actual arm diameter was 40cm so we should see a maximum displacement of 40cm.
 Take the above image for example.
-The first blueline on the left goes from approximately 0.2m down to -0.5m which is a total displacement of 0.7 meters.
-The rightmost blue line is a better example of what I’m looking for.
-It goes from 0.2 down to -0.2 which is exactly what the expected result would be.
-I’ll do some more testing over the next few days to try and narrow down what the problem is.
-It may just be that the accelerometer itself has quite a lot of drift even with the short integral reset periods.
+The first blue line on the left goes from approximately 0.2m down to -0.5m which is a total displacement of 0.7 meters.
+The rightmost blue line goes from 0.2 down to -0.2 which is exactly what the expected result would be.
+More testing is necessary to try and narrow down the cause of this issue.